MyNameIsNeXTSTEP/gh-discurs-plugin/README.md

 - [] To be in the form of JS script for embedding
 - [] Be able to provide GitHub authorization and get / post discussion messages by GH API
 - [] Have a text styling
-- [] Be able to connect, be configured and used with ease (yaml/json config)
+- [] Be able to connect, be configured and used with ease

 All tasks (features, bugs, fixes, etc.) are tracking in issues.